cbsupport is a command-line tool that makes it easy to collect data commonly required for supporting CloudBees products.

 For other installations, you will need to give the cbsupport CLI additional information about your setup.
 In order to do so, you will need the following information:

-the username used to run the Jenkins process on the tenant.
+• the username used to run the Jenkins process on the tenant.
 Note that you should have the rights to connect using ssh with this username.

 About the connection

-Currently the cbsupport CLI does not store any ssh credentials and relies on the ssh agent for connection.
+Currently, the cbsupport CLI does not store any ssh credentials and relies on the ssh agent for connection.
 This means that you should:

-Adding a tenant
+Modifying a tenant

+Then follow the on-screen instruction and choose the Manage the cluster information option.
 The setup will prompt you which Jenkins instance you wish to add the tenant for.

 About the tenant removal